Learning & Teaching

-We strive for high standards where children can discover and extend their capabilities.
-Scientists, engineers, authors, historians, artists, geographers, musicians, linguists, mathematicians, dancers, actors, professional sports persons are just some of the professions we strive to cultivate here at Beam.
+At Beam County Primary School, we promote a broad and balanced curriculum.
+We promote consistently high standards where children have no limits to their capabilities.
+Mathematicians, scientists, authors, podcasters, etymologists, historians, lawyers, doctors, artists, geographers, musicians, linguists, dancers, footballers are just some of the professions we strive to cultivate here at Beam.

 To enable this to happen we have procedures in place to ensure our children are provided with high quality learning experiences that lead to consistently high levels of achievement.

-Research has shown that continued and sustained improvement is dependent upon improving the quality of classroom-focused teaching and learning taking place daily.
+Continued and sustained improvement is dependent upon improving the quality of classroom-focused learning and teaching taking place daily.

-Our curriculum equips children with the knowledge to cultivate a lifelong love of learning.
+Our curriculum equips children with the knowledge and skills to succeed in life.

 - Provide work of the highest quality across the school;